Training Invertible Linear Layers through Rank-One Perturbations: Conclusions

 \section{Conclusions}

-We have introduced P$^4$ updates, a novel algorithmic concept to preserve properties of neural networks using parameterized perturbations.
-As an example for this concept, general invertible linear layers (P$^4$Inv) were trained with stochastic optimizers while efficiently keeping track of their inverses and determinants.
-Applications to normalizing flows proved the accuracy of the inverses and determinants during training.
+We have introduced P$^4$Inv updates, a novel algorithmic concept to preserve tractable inversion and determinant computation of linear layers using parameterized perturbations.
+Applications to normalizing flows proved the efficiency and accuracy of the inverses and determinants during training.
 A crucial aspect of the $P^4$ method is its decoupled merging step, which allows stable and efficient updates.
 As a consequence, the invertible linear P$^4$Inv layers can approximate any well-conditioned regular matrix.
 This feature might open up new avenues to parameterize useful subsets of $\mathrm{GL}(n)$ through penalty functions.
 Since perturbation theorems like the rank-one update exist for many classes of linear and nonlinear functions, we believe that the P$^4$ concept presents an efficient and widely applicable way of preserving desirable network properties during training.